What is Search Engine Optimisation (SEO)?

 SEO - the Concept

-If you take a moment to look at the search engine results pages (SERPs) on Google - has it occured to you why one website showing above another?
+If you take a moment to look at the search engine results pages (SERPs) on Google - has it occured to you why one website is showing above another?
 Why are certain businesses listed on the first page, whereas others are showing up on the second and third pages?
 This is all due to SEO.
 Search engines use crawlers, bots and algorithms that determine your website's worth and then position (or rank) it accordingly on their results pages.

 Although the Google search page appears as a standard website, much more lies behind it.
 There are numerous bots that crawl your site, which scope out the meaning and value behind your website’s content and then indexes them.
 Consider indexing like adding a new book into a library’s database.
 If your website page, isn’t indexed, your target market won’t be able to find you and for the bots to properly index your pages, you need to implement the right SEO practices - because of algorithms.

 While the bots build databases of web pages for search engines, search engines look at your site and use algorithms—a combination of rules and signals —to rank it.

 Here are a just few ranking factors

-Keywords/search intent: Are you targeting your audience’s needs and questions?
+- Keywords/search intent: Are you targeting your audience’s needs and questions?

-Content: Are you communicating valuable information to your audience?
+- Content: Are you communicating valuable information to your audience?

-User engagement: Does your site encourage people to stay and explore your business, or are they just leaving for your competitor’s site?
+- User engagement: Does your site encourage people to stay and explore your business, or are they just leaving for your competitor’s site?

-Page speed: Does your site load quickly, or does it take a few seconds?
+- Page speed: Does your site load quickly, or does it take a few seconds?

-Backlinks: Are there other authoritative/credible sites that link to your site?
+- Backlinks: Are there other authoritative/credible sites that link to your site?

-Domain authority (DA): How relevant is your site for a specific topic or industry?
+- Domain authority (DA): How relevant is your site for a specific topic or industry?